-Solo travelling can be a life-changing experience whatever your age and situation.
-In fact, a recent study by Travelzoo revealed that more than 75% of Brits either have or will travel alone, with 60% of those leaving their partners behind to do it!
+A recent study by Travelzoo revealed that more than 75% of Brits either have or plan to travel alone, with 60% of those leaving their partners behind to do it.

-The sense of adventure and the unknown is often the most exciting part of travelling alone, but it’s still a good idea to have a basic itinerary prepared.
-Wherever possible, list the name and address of hotels, or at least which part of the world you intend to be in week by week.
+The sense of adventure is often the most exciting part of travelling alone, but it’s still a good idea to have a basic itinerary prepared.
+Wherever possible, list the city, town or even specific hotel you'll be in if you know.
 That way you can share this information with someone close to you, so they know how where you are if they need you.